Albuquerque Personal Injury Lawyer

 Every year, more than 39 million people require medical attention for a variety of personal injuries.
 Perhaps even more alarming is that accidental injuries are the third leading cause of death in the United States.
 Fortunately, if you’re facing an injury as a result of someone else’s negligent or careless actions, you may be able to retain compensation for any medical bills, lost wages, and pain and suffering stemming from the accident.
 There are a wide range of situations that can give rise to a legitimate personal injury claim but note that an injury doesn’t automatically result in legal liability.
-For help taking the next step, an experienced New Mexico personal injury lawyer is crucial.
+For help taking the next step, an experienced Albuquerque personal injury lawyer is crucial.

 Personal injury is a broad field of law that includes a wide variety of injuries.
-However, there are several types of personal injury cases that are particularly common in New Mexico and the rest of the United States.
+However, there are several types of personal injury cases that are particularly common in Albuquerque and the rest of the United States.
 Here are eight examples of personal injury claims that can be pursued with the help of a personal injury attorney:

 Car accident claims are considered the most common personal injury claims in the U.S., with millions of Americans sustaining injuries each year, injuries such as whiplash.
 The cause of the accident is often careless drivers who are distracted by their phones or drivers under the influence.
 It can sometimes be hard to prove fault, and in such cases, it’s vital for the victims to have reputable legal aid representation.